harvard-edtech/caccl/README.md

 This project is still in Beta.
 Breaking changes may occur at any time.
 Please be careful when updating your version of CACCL.

+## No Windows support:

+This project was developed to be run in a Mac or Linux environment.
+If you must develop in Windows, try [installing bash](https://www.google.com/search?q=install+linux+bash+on+windows), but understand that we do not test CACCL in Windows...so no guarantees this will work.

 # Quickstart

 ## Initialize your Project